machitgarha/machitgarha/README.md

 Git and GNU/Linux (specifically its terminal) are the tools I cannot live without.
 Thanks, Linus Torvalds. 🤓

 Always following news in the PHP world (mostly from [this subreddit](https://reddit.com/r/php)).
-Whenever I want to write something new, I prefer to use PHP for that, especially if it's a console application.
-However, sometimes the libraries in Python are making the life easier, so I use Python for those cases.
+Whenever I want to write something new, I prefer to use PHP, especially if it's a console application.
+However, sometimes the libraries in Python are making the life easier, so I use Python for those.

 The Linux distro I use is Fedora Workstation.
 Enjoying the bleeding-edge while having an stable system: I've never felt I need to reinstall it or switch to another distro (since more than two years ago).